web3privacy/docs/docs/funding-requests.md

 - Updating [general database](https://github.com/web3privacy/web3privacy/blob/main/README.md) with the market stats for future research: % of the token projects, % of the anon/public teams, product liveliness, privacy delivery (year-to-year comparison), ecosystem-to-ecosystem comparison
 - Web3Privacy Now Platform

-# ⚛︎ Web3privacy Now Platform
+# ⚛︎ Web3privacy Now Ecosystem
-_"One ring to bring them all"_ → A comprehensive website to showcase our ecosystem to a wide audience, featuring an interactive and comprehensive collection of our activities and projects.
+_"One ring to bring them all"_ → A comprehensive point-of-entry to ecosystem.
+Helping wide audience find all useful links, explore current projects, collaborate & support us.

-- Project details:
+- Details

 The goal is to make the concept of privacy easily accessible, understandable, and actionable for everyone, fostering a deeper collaboration and engagement with our initiatives.